BendroCorp/community-guidelines/privacy-policy.md

 ## Discord Integration
 As outlined above, BendroCorp integrates with Discord as our primary communications platform.
 As a result, members must integrate their Discord account with the BendroCorp application stack with limited a limited set of permissions/scopes.
 The below scopes represent the totality of access that BendroCorp has to a user's Discord account.
 Below is the explanation of how each of those scopes/permissions are used and their limitations:

-- Server.Join ("Join servers for you") - allows us to join a user to a server that the bot can control. (ie only our Discord server)
 - Email - "Access your email address" - the second most essential piece.
 This provides the literal email string that is associated with your Discord account (ie. john.doe@gmail.com).
 This does **not** provide access to your *actual* email messages (Discord can't access that either).
 We use this information from Discord for a one time lookup in our database to locate your user account.
 To link your account to BendroCorp the email provided by Discord must match the email address on your account.
 - Identity - "Access your username and avatar".
 The most essential piece of information.
 Provides access to essential user information including Discord ID, username and avatar.
 This does **not** provide access to any private/direct messages or any other personal data.